 Hey Jupiter Brasserie FrancaiseShopping scene.
 Is there a district or markets in Adelaide that offers an artisan scene?

-Fly direct from Newcastle Airport to nine destinations in Australia, and in one-stop hub through to more than 65 destinations around Australia or overseas.
+Fly direct from Newcastle Airport to ten destinations in Australia, and in one-stop hub through to more than 65 destinations around Australia or overseas.

 Make Newcastle Airport your point A. It’s right on your door, and has no tolls to pay, or big city parking fees.
 Instead it’s easy parking and check-in and time to relax.